Why should I use your service?

 What if my pet gets sick while I am away?

-The client must advise me of any known medical conditions so I can monitor the pet for changes.
-If I notice anything suspicious in the health of your cat (not eating, lethargic, hiding when usually friendly, excessive diarrhea and vomiting, trouble peeing) or hamster (growths, diarrhea, not waking up) or rabbit (GI stasis), etc. I will contact you immediately to discuss what you would like me to do.
+The client must advise me of any known asmedical conditions so I can monitor the pet for changes.
+If I notice anything suspicious in the health of your cat (not eating, lethargic, hiding when usually friendly, excessive diarrhea and vomiting, trouble peeing) or hamster (growths, diarrhea, not waking up) or rabbit or Guinea pig (GI stasis), etc. I will contact you immediately to discuss what you would like me to do.

 IMPORTANT: I’ve found that pet owners often give me “wait and see” instructions regarding seeking medical care for their pets while they are in my care, or they tell me I cannot take them to the veterinarian without first getting permission from them.
 It can be hard to understand the urgency of a pet’s health situation when you are not there to witness it yourself.
 You may assume I am overreacting, and the pet “will be fine” for a couple more days until you get home to see for yourself.
 I understand that veterinarian fees can be expensive.
 Some cats become extremely stressed when taken to the veterinarian.